 But, you need to remember that "Big Data" was a buzzword in 2010.
 Now, some of the most valuable software companies in the world are powering data infrastructure like MongoDB, Snowflake, and many others.
 If you work in a company in 2022, your job is influenced by big data.

 AI will have a similar influence.
-Moreover, HR and recruiting are two of the places where it'll have the most impact.
+Moreover, the potential benefits of AI automation in HR and recruiting mean they are two of the places where it'll have the most impact.

 Finding the Right People for the Job